Last Updated on July 15, 2025 by Maged kamel

 Solution: this example is a direct application of the uniform series.

-The symbolic form of the future value can be written as F value=F*(A/ F, i%,n), where f is the required future value,n is the time in years, while A is the amount of uniform series.
+The symbolic form of the future value can be written as F value=F*(A/ F, i%,n), where f is the required future value,n is the time in years, and A is the amount of uniform series.
 I is the interest rate yearly.

 We have the interest i=5%, the uniform series value A=$500, and n=5.
 Then the future value can be estimated as F=A*((1+i)^n-1)/i.
 F=500*((1+0.05)^5-1)/0.05=(500)*0.27625)/0.05.
 F=$2763, this is the future money that will be received after 5 years.